JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/setup/index.md

    :maxdepth: 2
    :caption: Contents:

-   page1
+   about_us
 ```

 *Note: Don't want to always make such manual entries?
 You can use globbing in the `toctree` directive, but this will result in an unordered content listing.*

-Our browser now shows a link to `Page 1`:
+Our browser now shows a link to `About Us`:

 TODO screenshot

 When we click on that link, we get a nicely formatted page, driven by Markdown.

+TODO screenshot

 # Clean Up